YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDEASYNCIONOMM
 ---------------

 GDEASYNCIONOMM, ssss segment has ASYNCIO turned on.
-Cannot support MM access method
+Cannot support MM access method.

 GDE Error: This indicates that segment ssss has enabled ASYNCIO, which is not compatible with the MM access method.